 The fruits of serious spiritual devotion have an unmistakable flavour, sometimes even more retrospectively.
 It had been a challenging few years.
 I was twenty-six and had been progressing through an existential crisis, an involuntary falling apart of life’s meaning.
 I felt a profound human aloneness, and with all my praying, I failed to feel God’s love in any way that could help my state of being.
 Besides the care and protection of my two little children and my spiritual studies, I had no interest in anything.
 Everything seemed trite to me, meaningless and often painfully intolerable.
 I had lost faith in everything human to give solace to my soul.
 It was not intentional.
 It is simply what happened over the space of a few years.
 I was at the bottom of the valley—all things lost, but nothing gained.

-How can we see things as they really are?
-It’s important, don’t you think?
-For example, honesty can seem like meanness, when really it may be love.
-Niceness can seem loving, when really it may not be at all.
-People can wish us dead and still be polite to us.
-And people can sometimes seem harsh, when they would give their life for us.
-The behaviour of a person does not necessarily correspond with their underlying intention.
-If we can’t see people clearly, we can end up trusting people and situations that are not in our best interest and dismissing people and situations which would make our life better and happier.
-It is not just in regards little things but if we understand the far-reaching and powerful effect of thought, we realise that it can even be a life and death matter.
-Thought is very powerful and the underlying intention is everything.
+If we can’t see people clearly, we can end up trusting people and situations that are not in our best interest and dismissing people and situations that would make our life better and happier.
+It is not just in regards to little things, but if we understand the far-reaching and powerful effect of thought, we realise that it can even be a life-and-death matter.
+Thought is very powerful, and the underlying intention is everything.

 Peaceful Centre